himangshuj/himangshuj.github.io/_posts/2019-03-20-reflections-on-a-decade-of-paid-coding.md

 ## My Gospel

 ### Monolith vs Micro service
-*Wherever possible , you should not use microservice.
-Microservices significantly increases the code complexity without any tangible benefits at early stages.
+<p>Wherever possible , you should not use microservice.
+Microservices significantly
+increases the code complexity without any tangible benefits at early stages.
 A start up should not need asymmetric scaling.
 The benefits of zero downtime is also over-exaggerated in context of a startup.
 Having said that there is a definite use of microservice.
 I find them very useful when integrating with third party services.
-They insulate the core code-base from libraries brought in by third parties like SOAP dependencies etc.
+They insulate the core code-base from libraries brought in by third parties like SOAP dependencies etc.</p>

 ### Which programming language  and framework to use ?